jonnonz1/nz-statute-book/acts/public/1982/friendly-societies-and-credit-unions-act-1982.md

 ### 12 Applications for registration of societies
 (1) An application to register a society under this Part of this Act shall be signed by 7 adult members and the secretary of the society, and shall be sent to the Registrar.
-(2) Together with an application under subsection (1) of this section, there shall be sent at least 2 copies of the rules of the society signed by those persons who signed that application and a list of the names, addresses, and designations of the committee of management, the secretary, treasurer, and other principal officers, the trustees, and those persons who are authorised to sue and be sued on behalf of the society.
+(2) Together with an application under subsection (1) of this section, there shall be sent a copy of the rules of the society signed by those persons who signed that application and a list of the names, addresses, and designations of the committee of management, the secretary, treasurer, and other principal officers, the trustees, and those persons who are authorised to sue and be sued on behalf of the society.
 (3) The rules of the society so sent shall either—
   (a) Contain provisions in respect of the matters mentioned in Schedule 2 to this Act; or (b) Accord with any model rules applicable to the society as produced by the Registrar pursuant to section 9 of this Act.